rdivyanshu/rdivyanshu.github.io/mds/2021/06/crux-mathematicorum-ma122-rosette.md

 ---

 Would n't it be interesting if programming language is aided with SMT solvers.
 [Rosette](https://docs.racket-lang.org/rosette-guide/index.html) is such language.
-Using SMT solvers Rosette can [verify](https://docs.racket-lang.org/rosette-guide/ch_essentials.html#%28part._sec~3averify%29) that programs comply their specifications, [synthesis](https://docs.racket-lang.org/rosette-guide/ch_essentials.html#%28part._sec~3asynthesize%29) programs given specifications, find counter examples when program doesn't meet its specification and [solve puzzles](https://docs.racket-lang.org/rosette-guide/ch_essentials.html#%28part._sec~3asolve%29).
+Using SMT solvers Rosette can [verify](https://docs.racket-lang.org/rosette-guide/ch_essentials.html#%28part._sec~3averify%29) that programs comply their specifications, [synthesis](https://docs.racket-lang.org/rosette-guide/ch_essentials.html#%28part._sec~3asynthesize%29) programs given specifications, find counterexamples when program doesn't meet its specification and [solve puzzles](https://docs.racket-lang.org/rosette-guide/ch_essentials.html#%28part._sec~3asolve%29).

 In this blogpost, I will be using Rosette to solve a puzzle which is taken from [Crux Volume 47, Issue 5](https://cms.math.ca/wp-content/uploads/2021/06/CRUXv47n5-b.pdf).